Indoor Air Quality & Ventilation

 ASHRAE 62.2 Standard (2013)

 Ventilation is very important in an energy-efficient home.
 The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) has established the 62.2 standard which applies to all residential spaces that are "intended for human occupancy" in single family homes and multi-family structures up to three stories.
 These spaces include living rooms, bedrooms, kitchens, bathrooms, hallways, closets, store rooms, laundry rooms, garages, and basements.
 There are two components of the ASHRAE 62.2 standard that relate to ventilation fans: Whole Building Ventilation & Local Exhaust.

 A local mechanical exhaust system shall be installed in each kitchen and bathroom:

-Each local exhaust fan counts towards meeting the ASHRAE 62.2 Whole Building Requirements.
+Each local exhaust fan counts towards meeting the ASHRAE 62.2 Whole Building Requirement.

 The 62.2 Standard (2013) Whole Building Ventilation requires that a home's living area should be ventilated at a CFM rate determined by adding 1% of the conditioned space floor area to 7.5 times the number of bedrooms plus one [formula: minimum required CFM = 0.01A + 7.5 (# bedrooms + 1)].
 Mechanical ventilation is required in tight homes to meet the minimum CFM requirement.
 Use our CFM calculator to determine your minimum required CFM.